johnathanvman/F6/index.md

 			}
 		}else if((s[1]==0 || s[2]==0) && Cocked != null && s[3] == 1){
 			if(s[1]==0){
 				Entrys = ["I grab SUB by the hips, and thrust until we both orgasm!
-With my balls swollen from the "+Cocked.Name+", I cum buckets into SUB and her belly bloats out!"]
+With my balls swollen from the "+Cocked.Name+", I cum buckets into SUBSHORT and her belly bloats out!"]
 			}else{
-				Entrys = ["CSUB wraps her hand around my swollen member and starts to lick the tip.
-Soon shes bobbing down the shaft as far as she can take.
-With my balls swollen from the "+Cocked.Name+" my cum overwhelms SUB and it dribbles down her nose as I fill her belly!"]
+				Entrys = ["CDOM wraps her hand around my swollen member and starts to lick the tip.
+Soon shes bobbing on my shaft.
+With my balls swollen from the "+Cocked.Name+" my cum overwhelms DOMSHORT and it dribbles down her nose!"]
 			}
 		}else if(s[1]==0 && s[2] < 100 && !map[party.y][party.x].hostile){
 		// HERO GOOD PEACE